Ghost project: Overview

-Ghost projects are characterized by the gap between their planned and actual execution.
+Ghost projects are characterized by the gap between their proposed and actual execution.
 Governments or organizations may announce large-scale developments to gain public approval or political capital, but in practice, construction is postponed, underfunded, or never materializes.
 Such projects are frequently linked to corruption, where funds are diverted elsewhere, leaving behind incomplete or non-existent results.

 Causes

 The causes of ghost projects vary depending on local contexts.
 Common reasons include misallocation of resources, corruption in procurement, poor feasibility studies, lack of stakeholder engagement, or financial crises.
-In the Philippines, ghost projects have been associated with pork barrel scams and misused development funds.
+In the Philippines, ghost projects have been associated with pork barrel scams and misallocated development funds.
 Elsewhere, they are linked to abandoned mega-infrastructure projects following regime change, civil unrest, or economic downturns.

 In many cases, ghost projects result from a combination of weak institutional oversight, poor planning, and changing political priorities.
 Projects may be approved without thorough feasibility studies, leading to unrealistic cost estimates and technical difficulties that delay or halt construction.
 Political changes, such as new administrations or shifts in government priorities, can also lead to the cancellation of ongoing projects, especially those initiated by previous leaders.
 A study published in the American Journal of Management Practice identifies political interference, corruption, underfunding, and weak institutional oversight as key causes of abandoned infrastructure projects.
 The study also highlights regional disparities, noting that areas with higher civic participation reported better project completion rates, while regions with poor oversight and political marginalization suffered more project failures.

 Additionally, insufficient consultation with local communities can cause projects to fail to meet actual needs, resulting in underused or abandoned infrastructure.
 Examples from countries such as Nigeria, India, and the Philippines illustrate how these combined factors can produce projects that exist only on paper despite large investments and high expectations.